-The Tokyo Metropolitan Foundation for History and Culture works to promote art and culture through the management of cultural facilities such as metropolitan art galleries, museums, theaters, and halls, and through the various projects of the Arts Council Tokyo.
-This series introduces jobs and people, focusing on the "people inside" who work there.
-The first show featured three stage technicians at the Tokyo Metropolitan Art Theater.
-We asked Koichi Ishimaru, who is in charge of sound, Keisuke Niijima, who is in charge of lighting and video, and Chihiro Matsushima, who is in charge of stage, about what they do, their careers to date, and what they value when working.
+The Tokyo Metropolitan Foundation for History and Culture operates cultural facilities such as metropolitan art museums, museums, theaters, and halls, and promotes arts and culture through various projects run by Arts Council Tokyo.
+This series focuses on the people who work there, introducing their work and the people behind the scenes.
+In the first installment, we interview three people who work in stage technology at Tokyo Metropolitan Theatre: Ishimaru Koichi, who is in charge of sound; Niijima Keisuke, who is in charge of lighting and video; and Matsushima Chihiro, who is in charge of stage productions.
+We spoke to them about their work, their backgrounds, and what they value in their work.

-* Department names and titles are current as of the date of the interview.
+*Department names and titles are those at the time of the interview.

 the work of stage technology that supports a theater

-Since opening its doors in Ikebukuro in 1990, the Tokyo Art Theater (Hereinafter, geigeki) has presented performances of domestic and foreign performing arts, with a focus on music, theater and dance.
-Equipped with a concert hall dedicated to classical music with one of the world's largest pipe organs, a playhouse for theater and dance performances, Theater East, and Theater West, it is a creative transmission type theater for the creation and performance of performing arts.
-It was completely renovated in 2012.
-Those who support the gorgeous stage are specialists in lighting, sound and stage art.
-It is called the work of "stage technique," and in geigeki, there are nine people in charge of stage management in the management section.
-I will introduce three of them.
+Since opening in Ikebukuro in 1990, Tokyo Metropolitan Theatre (hereafter referred to as the Gekijyo) has been hosting domestic and international performing arts, with a focus on music, theater, and dance.
+Featuring a concert hall dedicated to classical music with one of the world's largest pipe organs, a playhouse for theater and dance performances, Theater East, and Theater West, the theatre is a creative and outreach venue for the creation and performance of performing arts.
+In 2012, the theatre underwent a major renovation and was completely renewed.
+Supporting the spectacular stage are specialists in lighting, sound, and stage design.
+This job is known as "stage technology," and the Gekijyo employs nine stage managers within its management department.
+We will introduce three of these.

 We want to delight viewers with lighting and images.
 Keisuke Niijima